-G now is correlated with G at a time τ later, we measure that quantity as a function of τ , and as the size of τ increases, the correlation decreases.
+This is beginning to sound like economics, in which "everything affects everything else", And in economics, the first thing a physicist would do is look for the correlations.
+If we look at a graph of the autocorrelation function, we see a measure of the quantity G, which is a price change over some time horizon Δt .
+If we look at how G is now correlated with G at a time τ later, we measure that quantity as a function of τ , and as the size of τ increases, the correlation decreases.
 It is remarkable that this decrease happens in a regular fashion.
 How do we interpret this decrease?
-If we put the autocorrelation function in logarithmic units and the time lag in linear units, we see that the data fall on an approximate straight line (Fig. 2a).
-This means that the function is decaying exponentially, which means it does indeed have a characteristic scale [13-15].
+If we put the autocorrelation function in logarithmic units and the time lag in linear units, we see that the data fall on an approximate straight line This means that the function is decaying exponentially, which means it does indeed have a characteristic scale [15-17].
 So the autocorrelation function is not scale invariant.
 This differs from systems near their critical points in which the autocorrelation functions are scale invariant.